jee2020/Promation-Website/readme.txt

-This website for collecting reviews on online store
+This website for collecting reviews on online store for basti city